shiver-me-timbers/smt-waiting-parent/smt-waiting-test/smt-waiting-aspect-load-time-test/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-smt-waiting-aspect-integration-tests
+smt-waiting-aspect-load-time-test
 ===========

-Common code for the smt-waiting-aspect integration test projects.
+Integration tests that check that the smt-waiting-aspect can be load time weaved into classes.